Doc-1/DynamicTrees-Expanded-Ecosphere/README.md

 # DynamicTrees-Expanded Ecosphere
 This mod adds compatibility between two of my favorite mods, DynamicTress and William Wythers' Expanded Ecosphere.
-As of July 15, 2025, the mod is ~60% complete.
+As of December 12, 2025, the mod is ~67% complete.
 However, please don't use this as a timescale for how much longer it will take to finish.
 # Current Biomes Done:
 - ancient_copper_beech_forest
 - ancient_emerald_beech_forest